oscar-franzen/alona/README.md

 ### Alternative 1: Download a pre-build Docker image

-### Alternative 2: Create the Docker image
+### Alternative 2: Create the Docker image from a `Dockerfile`
 1. Create a new directory and place the `Dockerfile` in this directory.

 2. To build the image issue this command.
-This will take a while to download all dependencies:
+It will take a while to download all dependencies:

 ```bash
 docker build --tag=alona .